-On heuristic mechanism and institutional design for communities of scientific practice for the common property resource that is human knowledge.
-Sociology of science, in other words.
+On heuristic mechanism and institutional design for communities of scientific practice for the enrichment of the common property resource that is human knowledge.
 How do diverse underfunded teams manage to advance truth with their weird prestige economy despite the many pitfalls of publication filters and such?
 What is effective in designing communities, practice and social norms?
 Both of scientific insiders and outsiders?
 How much communication is too much?
 How much iconoclasm is right to defeat groupthink and foster the spread of good ideas?
 At an individual level we might wonder about soft methodology.
+What is the profit model?

 A place to file questions like this, in other words (O’Connor and Wu 2021):